CIBC-Internal/python/Doc/library/socket.rst

    or numeric address representation in *host*.
 Similarly, *port* can contain a string port name or a numeric port number.

+   For IPv6 addresses, ``%scope`` is appended to the host part if *sockaddr* contains meaningful *scopeid*.
+Usually this happens for multicast addresses.

 .. function:: getprotobyname(protocolname)